Save Money and Energy in Your Household

 - Weatherize your home – caulk and weather-strip any doors and windows that leak air.

-- Install a programmable thermostat that will reduce heating (or turn air conditioning up) at night and when you are not home.
+- Install a programmable thermostat that reduces heating (or turns air conditioning up) at night and when you are not home.

 - Consider replacing single-pane windows with double-pane; they have coatings that reduce heat loss or gain, depending on the season.